 Figure 1.
 Different types of rotor (a); The position of the winding: Winding area to be detected on the rotor (b); The position of the winding to be detected in the camera field of view (c).

-The concept of defect detection based on machine vision and machine learning become more and more popular recently [1].
-We recognize that there is dataset bias in different types object or under different lighting conditions.
+The concept of defect detection based on machine vision and machine learning has become more and more popular recently [1].
+We recognize that there is dataset bias in different types of objects or objects under different lighting conditions.
 The impact of the dataset bias on detection results is enormous.

-Recently, convolutional neural network (CNN) based feature representations have been proved to be extremely effective for a
+Recently, the convolutional neural network (CNN) based feature representation has been proved to be extremely effective for a

 (a) Missing winding (b) Broken winding (c) Qualified winding